lucylow/Humans-vs-Quantum-Computers---IBM---QopyCat/README.md

 # How it works

+This is a tile-based puzzle game with a quantum physics twist.
+You control a cat in a superposition through a bizarre world.

 What is a quantum circuit? https://www.youtube.com/playlist?list=PL1826E60FD05B44E4

 A game for exploring and understanding quantum teleportation using quantum circuits with a drag-and-drop quantum circuit simulator.